inf0seq/inf0seq.github.io/about.md

 permalink: /about/
 ---

-I am pentester n00b, currently doing more in mobile security, focused on redteaming.
+I am pentester, currently doing more in mobile security, focused on redteaming.

-email: inf0seq[at]pm.me